 Coupons for kids: a classroom management strategy that is SMART!
-Read tips for implementing a class coupon reward system.
+Read tips for implementing a class coupon reward system to bring about more success with students, stop misbehavior and punishment.

 Coupons for Kids: The Smart Classroom Management Strategy